 - Fluoride and iodine are both halogens, which means they are part of a family of chemical elements that compete with each other for space in your cells.
 So the fluoride that's ubiquitous in our water supplies means that less iodine is able to get into your system.3 In the Missing Link, which is a part of the Osteoporosis Reversal Program, I give you all the details about fluoride in drinking water and how it harms your bones.

 - Many food manufacturers have started to use bromine instead of iodine in baked goods.
 And bromine is another halogen.
 So a high bromine intake, reduces iodine levels.

 - Some salt manufacturers have stopped adding iodine to their products.
-(If you follow the Save Our Bones Program, you know that it’s best to use sea salt, which contains naturally-occurring iodine along with other important trace minerals).
+(If you follow the Osteoporosis Reversal Program, you know that it's best to use sea salt, which contains naturally-occurring iodine along with other important trace minerals).

 The bottom line is that it's important to get the right amount of iodine; neither too much nor too little.